peter1357908/yallnix/README.md

 Our project lives in master

 ## Usage
 To make all changed components: `make all`
 To remove all output (.o files, temp files, LOG files, TRACE, and yalnix): `make clean` To count: count and give info on source files: `make count` To list: list all c files and header files in current directory: `make list` To kill: close tty windows.
 Useful if program crashes without closing tty windows: `make kill` To test: start yalnix with init and trace level 1: `make test`

+To run other tests (e.g. bigstack, forktest, torture, zero), go into `init.c` and uncomment the corresponding test file.

 ## General Design